thelang-io/docs.thelang.io/docs/guides/arrays.md

 ```

 > ### NOTE:
-  It's not always possible to determine value, in situation where you pass
+  It's not always possible to infer array type, in situations where you pass
-  empty brackets `a := []`, The Programming Language will not be able to
+  empty brackets `a := []`, The Programming Language will not be able to be
-  understand array element type.
+  able to infer array type.

 ## API Reference
 For complete list of built-in methods [visit API](/api/primitives.html#array).